LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

  Very often when speakers are trying to tell their story, they make it very generic so that it will fit any listener.
 Unfortunately, abstract lessons are the opposite of how people learn and not what a speaker should do.

+[://]# From the headings and the titles, I feel like everything above this, all the way to section 2 should be 3 #'s or deeper.